wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 to watch the apiserver and register each node with the cluster.

 PROTIP: Use a DaemonSet when running clustered Kubernetes with static pods to run a pod on every node.
-Static pods are managed directly by the kubelet daemon on a specific node, without the API server observing it.
+Static pods are managed directly by the kubelet daemon on a specific node, without the <a href="#API_Server">API server</a> observing it.

    * https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/